Lauramiralex/Nanoporem6Apipeline/README.md

 For an in-depth installation guide please look into the [Anaconda Documentation](https://www.anaconda.com/docs/getting-started/anaconda/install)
 ### Creating Conda Environment
-After installing Conda one should create a dedicated environment for the project in which one cann install all further necessary packages.
+After installing Conda one should create a dedicated environment for the project in which one can install all further necessary packages.
 ```conda create --name nanoporepipe python=3.8```
 Activate the environment with:
 ```conda activate nanoporepipe```